-Just save up for the downpayment, then apply for a loan and pay the balance as installment for the next several years.
-In the corporate world, some companies can even shoulder a portion of the purchase cost as part of its employment benefits.
+Just save up for the downpayment, then apply for a loan and pay the balance as an installment for the next several years.
+In the corporate world, some companies can even shoulder a portion of the purchase cost as part of their employment benefits.

 While it has become easier to buy a car these days, keeping up with the costs of owning one has become harder.
-The rising price of fuel is just one of several costs that’s making it more expensive to maintain a car today.
+The rising price of fuel is just one of several costs that are making it more expensive to maintain a car today.

 Your most obvious expense for owning a car would be fuel costs.
 Determine the total distance you’ll probably drive every month and you can estimate how much your fuel expense will be.